 When it comes to the design of your building, it’s important to think about the future of your company.
 You’ll want to be in this office for at least ten years.
 Will it be fit for purpose at this stage?
 You’ll want to think about any expansion plans, whether you’re going to allow employees to work from home (and will thus need less space), and so on.
 The building should serve your company just as well at those stages.

 All offices are more than just a workspace.
 They’re a reflection of your brand.
 Sometimes, there’s not all that much you can do to put your company’s feel and atmosphere into the office.
 But when you’re building a space, then you’ll have the perfect opportunity to build your brand into the fabric of the building.
 During the design stage, think about your branding, and how the design of your office will influence your branding.
+Even when you look at sites like office monster for supplies and furniture, think about the design of your office and the environment you are looking to create, and buy accordingly.
 For example, if you’re a young and progressive company, then the office should be modern, clean and encompass your brand.